-With a net lease, the tenant is responsible for a base rent payment plus utilities, insurance, maintenance, and/or other expenses associated with occupying the property.
+With a net lease, the tenant is responsible for a base rent payment, plus additional expenses associated with the property.

 This is sort of like renting a single-family home: the owner pays the mortgage, but the tenant pays the owner rent and is then responsible for paying for their own utilities, arranging maintenance, and so on.

-A single net lease, often referred to as an “N” lease, is the simplest form of net lease.
-With this structure, the tenant pays the rent and the property tax associated with the space they’re renting.
+A single net lease, sometimes referred to as an “N” lease, is the simplest form of net lease.

 With a single net lease, the landlord collects funds used to pay property taxes and then they can pay the taxes to the city directly.